Fun at work: Super Bowl, NCAA can boost staffers' morale

-NEW YORK — No work will be done at Rotogrinders.com next Monday.
-The company gives its staffers the day off after the Super Bowl and Rotogrinders' two-day celebration of the game.
+No work will be done at Rotogrinders.com on Monday.
+The company gives its staffers the day off after the Super Bowl and Rotogrinders’ two-day celebration of the game.

-Chief Operating Officer Cameron MacMillan doesn't worry about one day's lost productivity; he sees the day off as an investment in his staffers who run a website for fantasy sports fans.
-He also shrugs it off when employees of the Nashville, Tennessee-based company talk about the game when they're on the clock.
+Chief Operating Officer Cameron MacMillan doesn’t worry about one day’s lost productivity; he sees the day off as an investment in his staffers who run a website for fantasy sports fans.
+He also shrugs it off when employees of the Nashville-based company talk about the game when they are on the clock.

-"What we give, we'll get back," says MacMillan, whose company hosts a party for staffers and their friends with a basketball game, mechanical bull rides and plenty of food.
+“What we give, we’ll get back,” said MacMillan, whose company hosts a party for staffers and their friends with a basketball game, mechanical bull rides and plenty of food.

 And when March Madness arrives, MacMillan will also be happy to have staffers watching the first round of the basketball tournament at their desks.